lucaArrotta/Python-library-for-Action-Unit-and-Emotion-recognition-with-CNNs-SVMs-and-SVRs/README.md

 # MCA_Arrotta
-### SVMs and SVRs Training for Action Unit detection
+### Python library for Action Unit detection with SVMs and SVRs

 Notebooks: